Frequently Asked Questions

-DCVLP volunteer attorneys mainly handle three different types of cases – CPO (Civil Protection Order) cases, family law cases, and guardian ad litem custody cases.
+DCVLP volunteers handle family law and guardian custody cases.
 Volunteers help survivors of domestic violence achieve safety and independence by representing them in civil protection order, custody, divorce, child support, and immigration cases.
 Our volunteer lawyers also serve as guardians ad litem, advocating for the best interests of at-risk children in high-conflict custody cases.

 2. Can I still handle pro bono cases if my DC Bar membership is on “Inactive” status, or I am a member of another state’s bar?

-Attorneys who are inactive DC Bar members or members of another state can still volunteer with DCVLP!
+Yes, attorneys who are inactive DC Bar members or members of another state’s bar can still volunteer with DCVLP!

 Under DC Court of Appeals Rule 49(c)(9)(A), attorneys affiliated with a non-profit organization, and supervised by an enrolled, active DC Bar member, may provide pro bono legal services if they fall within one of the following two groups:

-- Active or inactive member of the D.C.
+- Inactive or retired member of the D.C.
 Bar in good standing

-- Active or inactive bar member of another state or territory in good standing
+- Active, inactive, or retired member of the bar of another state or territory in good standing.

-You are not eligible to volunteer if you have been disbarred, suspended, or faced any other disciplinary action.
+You are not eligible to volunteer if you have been disbarred, suspended, or faced any other disciplinary action in any jurisdiction.

 3. Can I volunteer if I have not attended law school or am currently a law student?

 DCVLP’s attorney volunteer program is only open to bar-admitted attorneys.

 4. Can I volunteer for cases if I don’t have experience in the area of family law or litigation?